 SARAH BARTON MURPHY Sarah was the daughter of Joshua Barton.
-Notes for Joshua Barton, a Revolutionary War Veteran: Joshua and his first wife ,Jane Dubart, had seven children.
+Joshua Barton, was a Revolutionary War Veteran: Joshua and his first wife ,Jane Dubart, had seven children.
 She died in NC in 1760, and he moved to VA and married a widow named Susan Dodd and had six more children.
-The family migrated to the Watauga Settlement in what is now Tennessee but at that time was part of Rowan Co NC, before April of 1774.
+The family migrated to the Watauga Settlement in what is now Tennessee but at that time was part of Rowan Co.
+NC, before April of 1774.
 Joshua was killed by Indians while on a surveying expedition in Kentucky for the Settlement before 1779.

 Children by Jane Dubart (1) Jacob Barton born about 1742. died young.
 (2) David Barton born March 13 1744 Frederick Co MD.
 He married Hannah Hill June 9 1771 in Pittsylvania Co VA [David was also a Rev War Veteran].
 (3) Rev. Isaac Barton, Sr, born Aug 16 1746 married Keziah Murphy in 1772.
 (4) Sara Barton born May 18 1748 married William Murphy (5) Elizabeth Barton born Nov 20 1751 married Peter Young.
 (6) Mary Barton born May 10 1755 (7) Joshua Barton, III, born Nov 30 1757 (8) Jane Barton born Feb 9 1763 married Joseph Murphy